Aleziss/OpenHPSDR-Thetis-Skins/README.md

  You shall copy the `VA2CST Dark Glass` folder to your Thetis skin folder located at `C:\Users\YourName\AppData\Roaming\OpenHPSDR\Skins`.

- For PowerSDR, copy the "VA2CST Dark Glass" folder to your PowerSDR folder located at `C:\Users\YourName\AppData\Roaming\FlexRadio Systems\PowerSDR\Skins` but there might be visual issues as some of the graphics have changed in size and positions.
-Read the revision history, there are files that can be used in the folder to match older version of PowerSDR.
+ For PowerSDR, copy the `VA2CST Dark Glass` folder to your PowerSDR folder located at `C:\Users\YourName\AppData\Roaming\FlexRadio Systems\PowerSDR\Skins` but there might be visual issues as some of the graphics have changed in size and positions.
+Read the revision history, there are files that might be used in the folder to match older version of PowerSDR.

  ## VA2CST Dark Glass - skin is tested with
  [Thetis v2.10.3.4-HL2 by MI0BOT](https://github.com/mi0bot).

- ## Skin description
+ ## VA2CST Dark Glass - Skin description
- This skin uses high resolution quality glass style graphics and hopefully will suit for dark viewing environments.
+ This skin uses high resolution quality glass style color buttons graphics with dark grey tone background and deep black fade spectral area color.
+ Hopefully it will suit for dark viewing environments.

+ ## - COMING SOON - VA2CST Black Glass - Skin description
+ This future release skin will use high resolution quality glass style black buttons graphics with nice button press effect.
+With an almost fully black background (050505) and deep black fade spectral area color.
+ Hopefully it will suit for real dark viewing environments.

+ ## Notes
- I have not tested this skin with other software like PowerSDR besides the version described previously.
+ I have not tested the VA2CST Dark Skin with other software like PowerSDR besides the version described previously.
 This skin is provided as-is without any warranty that there will be no visual defects or create instability on any of the OpenHPSDR family softwares.